 If you read the subject line of an email from Insight Timer, you understand that there’s going to be something that concerns your sleep habits.
 When you open an email, you see a call to action encouraging to listen to a course of Yoga Nidra, which is supposed to help you sleep better.
 The CTA matches the subject line well.

 Design your CTA as a button, not as an image

 People often scroll through emails on their mobile phones.
-It’s important to make sure that your CTAs are visible even when the users save on their mobile internet, and the images in the mailbox are turned off by default.
+It’s important to make sure that your CTAs are visible even when users want to save their mobile internet, and images in the mailbox are turned off by default.

 So, it’s more reasonable to use a “Button” element in your email template builder:

 Use buttons instead of hyperlinks